The scenery_builder

 It uses the FloorPlan corners to generate a task specification to visit all corners in a space.

-The option --waypoint-dist-to-corner
+The option --dist-to-corner

 is a float value representing the distance between the corner of a space and its center.